ankittrehan2000/AWS-Cognito-with-React-Native/README.md

 A demo to test the workings of AWS Cognito along with AWS Amplify

-Code checks persistence in react native applications and how to create sign ups with custom attributes
+Code checks persistence in react native applications and how to create sign ups with custom attributes Demo.mov shows how the application looks and functions